dwweiss/grayboxes/README.md

 _grayboxes_ contributes to the creation and evaluation of white box, gray box and black box models of physical and chemical transport phenomena.

-- The models are usually based on theoretical (white box) submodels of the process investigated.
+- Gray box models are hybrids of data-driven and theory-driven submodels of the process investigated

+- Gray box models can have a different degree of blackness (the whiter, the more theory based)

-- Besides model construction, _grayboxes_ provides tools for typical operations on model such as:
+- Besides model construction, _grayboxes_ provides tools for typical operations on models such as:

      - Minimization
      - Inverse problem solution
      - Sensitivity analysis

-Such submodels can be of different size and complexity.
-Package [coloredlids](https://github.com/dwweiss/coloredlids/wiki) supports the implementation of distributed white box models compatible to the model operations of the _grayboxes_ library.
+The theoretical submodels can be of different size and complexity.
+Package [coloredlids](https://github.com/dwweiss/coloredlids/wiki) supports the implementation of distributed white box models.
+Such models are compatible to the above listed model operations of the _grayboxes_ library.